C1ndyy/bidmarket/README.md

 # bidmarket
 Local marketplace to sell used items using an auction concept

+Features:
+- [ ] look at the 'trello board' for features

 Scrum Master: the leader of the Agile processes (user stories, stand-ups, etc.) and manager of Trello.